thaocaoHPzbook/RNAseq_project/Analysis.md

 mapping_count/
 ```

-For each sample, STAR will generate files such as:
+For each sample, STAR will generate files including:

 ```text
 mapping_count/SRRxxxxxxx/